Powderhorn Park (urban park): Protests and civil unrest

 A "defund police" sign and stage before a rally at Powderhorn Park on June 7, 2020.

 Powderhorn Park has been a gathering site for protests, including as part of the Black Lives Matter movement.
 In June 2020, shortly after the Murder of George Floyd, crowds of hundreds gathered in the park to protest the murder and the call for a stronger response from city leadership.
 There, nine of the thirteen members of the Minneapolis City Council pledged to dismantle the Minneapolis Police Department.
+In the aftermath of the Killing of Renée Good in 2026, thousands gathered at Powderhorn Park in protest.

 An encampment for people experiencing homelessness emerged at Powderhorn Park in mid 2020 as a result of civil disorder in the aftermath of Floyd's murder.
 Some community members complained about the camp (which brought increased vehicle traffic, drugs, property damage, and at least two overdoses) and changed their behavior to avoid it, and others committed to not involving the police.
 Some community members delivered meals, medical care, and counseling and sought support from the American Indian Movement to monitor the area.
 The Powderhorn Park encampment was considered the largest in the history of the Twin Cities metropolitan history, having 560 tents with an estimated 800 people living it by mid July 2020.